jfhbrook/public/README.md

 This is my resume!
 This repository contains PDFs for my standard one-page resume and a longer CV.
 It's written in LaTeX.

-### s7sync

-Sie7e Labs FileSync is a work-in-progress file sync tool built on top of git.
-It intends to be cross-platform.
-Available under a MPL v2.0 license.

 ### twisted_ipython

 This is a module that makes autoawait work in IPython using Twisted.
 It is